Kaibu/ASM/README.md

 -------

-This tool is very helpful to monitor your server under load, to spot bad coded parts in your mission/mod in realtime.
+This tool is very helpful to monitor your server under load, to spot bad coded parts in your mission/mod.
 It will give you an impression, how well your server/mission scale with player/AI/object numbers.

 Additional to the history graph of FPS value, now the value **FPSmin** is drawed as a graph.